pbellon/django-cinema/README.md

 just manage createsuperuser
 ```

 5. After that you'll need some initial data (movies, authors and maybe links between them).
 You can use the `seed` command to quickly do that.
-It will create some authors, movies and spectators data.
+It will create authors, movies and spectators data.

 ```bash
 just manage seed
 ```

-5. Run `tmdb` command to start fetching data from TMDB.
+6. Run `tmdb` command to start fetching data from TMDB.
 ```bash
 # populate non-populated Movie & Author models (i.e: models created by the admin)
 just manage tmdb populate